 It is that time of year again–open enrollment season, which runs through December 15 in 2020.
-The fourth quarter of the year is the time when people are making decisions for the next year, in this case 2021.
-In households across the country, people are spending the open enrollment period evaluating medical insurance options, the pros and cons of an HSA or FSA account and making decisions about what next year will look like.
+The fourth quarter of the year is the time when people are making decisions for the next year, in this case, 2021.
+In households across the country, people are spending the open enrollment period evaluating medical insurance options, the pros and cons of an HSA or FSA account, and making decisions about what next year will look like.
 You might even find yourself Googling things like, “Do I need life insurance if I’m 30?” or “What exactly is short-term disability insurance?”

 When most people hear of open enrollment, they think of health insurance.
 But, this “season of planning” can also be a great time to shop for car insurance.
-Sure, you can get car insurance anytime of the year, but completing similar tasks on a yearly basis truly lets you set it and forget it without having a looming to-do list item–and we all how good that feels!
+Sure, you can get car insurance any time of the year, but completing similar tasks on a yearly basis truly lets you set it and forget it without having a looming to-do list item–and we all know how good that feels!

-So let’s talk about the advantages to thinking about health insurance and auto insurance at the same time, since the coverage can overlap in ways you might not expect, like MedPay & PIP coverages.
+So let’s talk about the advantages to thinking about health insurance and auto insurance at the same time since the coverage can overlap in ways you might not expect, like MedPay & PIP coverages.

 When to shop for car insurance – and a few things to consider when you do